What is Mewing?

 Refer to this video for gym posture exercises:

 Stand up straight, and do a Mckenzie Chin tuck whenever you can.
-This is key to fixing that “nerd neck”.
-Here is a video by Dr. Mew explaining how the Mckenzie Chin tuck works:
+This is directly combating that “nerd neck” we get from staring at cell phones.
+Here is a video explaining how the McKenzie chin tuck works:

 Proper swallowing consists of using your masseter muscles, the muscles responsible for chewing hard foods, instead of your cheek muscles.
 Most people suck in their food and have an infantile swallowing technique.
 This sucks your teeth inwards.
 What you want to do instead is chew up the food as best you can and roll it up into a little ball.
 Then, use your tongue to sweep the bolus of food back into your throat.
 This also pushes up on your maxilla, which is what you should be doing anyway.